atbcb/ICTTestingBaseline/docs/22Stylesheet.md

 ## Test Procedure for SC 1.3.2
 ### Selector (Identify Content)
-Identify content that is positioned absolute with CSS.
-1. Use the new favelet: CSS absolute position.
-    - Choose to only highlight the absolute position content or highlight and remove the absolute position property.
+Content positioned with CSS `position: absolute`

-#### Test Instructions
+### Test Instructions

-##### Tests for SC 1.3.2:
-1. Check that the content meaning does not rely on CSS positioning.
+1. Check that the content meaning (in context) does not rely on CSS positioning.
-2. Check that the reading order of the content is correct if the absolute position property is removed.
+2. Check that the reading order of the content (in context) is correct without the absolute position property.
-3. Check that the meaning of the content is preserved if the absolute position property is removed.
+3. Check that the meaning of the content (in context) is preserved without the absolute position property.

 ##### Test Results for SC 1.3.2
 - If any of the above checks fail, then this SC fails.